5 examples of infant studies

 Published on

 A lot happens in the development of a child and many factors play an important role in this process.
-For example the interaction with parents, siblings, and peers, but also various complex processes in the brain that determine how a child processes information, how well it can concentrate, and how the child behaves towards others.
+For example, the interaction with parents, siblings, and peers, but also various complex processes in the brain that determine how a child processes information, how well it can concentrate, and how the child behaves towards others.
 The learning abilities and behaviors are extremely important for the way infants develop.

 Throughout development, a child reaches several milestones, recognizable points in the child's development.
 An important first milestone in social development is the social smile, which is the smile that a baby gives in response to another.
 It shows that an infant is a social creature right from the beginning of his or her life.

-FREE WHITE PAPER: Tools for Infant Studies
+FREE WHITE PAPER: Tools for infant studies

-Download the free White paper to learn more about the software tools available for infant studies.
+Learn more about the software tools available for infant studies.

 • Capture behaviors with video